geekarist/tnpr/ARCHITECTURE.md

 ### Experiments

-This app was a way for me to try a few things I could not try on my day job as and Android developer.
+This app was a way for me to try a few things I could not try on my day job as an Android developer.
 In this section you'll find some of the experiments I tried.

 #### Transmodel data model

-Transmodel is the name of a reference data model to represent public transport data.
-I tried to use it as the internal data model of the application, but decided not to use it.
+Transmodel is the name of a european reference data model to represent public transport data.
+I tried to use it as the internal data model of the application, but decided not to.

 Transmodel is a complex model, its complexity comes from features which were not useful for the purpose of TNPR, notably:

-- Separate concepts for the spatial and temporal aspects of transport data
+- Separate representations for the spatial and temporal aspects of transport data
-- A representation for passengers, drivers and other types of "users" of public tranport modes
+- A representation for passengers, drivers and other types of users of public tranport modes

-I choosed to stay with a projection of the Navitia data model.
-By "projection" I mean that I took the model as is, only keeping the resources and attributes I wanted TNPR to manage.
-Navitia's model is simpler and better suited for an application that is only targeted at passengers.
+I choosed to use a simpler data model, which is a projection of the Navitia data model.
+By "projection" I mean that I took the Navitia model as is, only keeping the resources and attributes I wanted TNPR to manage.
+Navitia's model is better suited for an application that is only targeted at passengers.

 #### AFK custom framework